lockwooda/notes/Y2S2/COMP2212/4-LexingParsing.md

 Lexing is essentially pattern matching on some text.
 We will be identifying the tokens in a string and then interface this with a parser.

+We break the string up into so called tokens (or sometimes called lexems).
+These contain reserved words of the language.

 ![](LexingParsing1.png)

 The tokens are identified using regular expressions.
-A lexr constructs an automaton, which is executed as the individual characters are read into the lexer.
+A lexer constructs an automaton, which is executed as the individual characters are read into the lexer.
+The power of a regex is the same as the power of a finite automaton.

 ## Parsing